 Organizing the Dump

 There comes a moment when the research I want to include is too much and I will turn off the reader if I add any more.
 I’ve gotten better at recognizing that moment and I stop researching.
 When I’m done researching, I’ll go back over my loose outline and try to tighten up the flow.
 I write headings, subheadings, and bullet lists.
 I’ll move things around or delete as needed.
 I’ll also start thinking about the introduction.
 I never want to bury the lede, but I also like to include a hook that engages readers right away, like a quote, story, or an unusual fact.
-I may have already found that in my research and I can then just pull it up to the introduction section or I may have to do some more research.
+That may already be in my research and I can then just pull it up to the introduction section or I may have to do some more research.

 I don’t usually include any other information for the conclusion in the dump doc except for the CTA.
 I find I write better conclusions after I’ve written most of the first draft.
 By now, my dump doc has become more of an outline then a mess of information.
 It’s the bones of my piece.